(Ph.D.)

 This study investigates how leaders call for change while also caring for their organizations.
 The theoretical framework comes from the interdisciplinary study of prophetic rhetoric, developed by scholars of communication, English, and homiletics.
 That framework is used here in the analyses of speeches and public letters by leaders who challenge ideologies and practices shaped by and contributing to racial injustice.
 More specifically, this dissertation studies how audiences’ white fragility leads to constrained prophetic rhetoric that is a communication strategy inviting change without destroying organizations or being expelled from them.
 From analyses of such rhetoric in religious contexts, this study produces a model of pastoral rhetoric that combines nurture and challenge and can apply to leadership in other types of organizations.

-Current Position: Associate Professor, Department of Communication, Midland College
+Current Position: Professor, Department of Communication, Midland College

 Committee Member: